The Dangers of the Kissing Bug

 Cellulose insulation in attic

-As winter approaches and the weather cools down in the Bristol TN area, pests start looking for protection, warmth, and a reliable food source.
+As winter approaches and the weather cools down in the Bristol and Johnson City TN area, pests start looking for protection, warmth, and a reliable food source.
 All of these things are present in the typical home, which explains why insect infestations can increase later in the year.
 Does it really need to go that far, though?
 What if we told you there was a proactive step you could take to prevent infestations from starting in the first place?
 There is.
 TAP® Pest Control insulation is not only effective against the majority of common insect pests, but it’s also high-quality insulation that makes your home more comfortable and energy efficient.
 Keep reading to find out how!

 What is TAP® Insulation?